Every Monday evening for twelve weeks, work with real-world sessions and learn the difference between amateur and professional mixing.

 This course is not available at the moment.

-For similar content check this advanced five-day mixing and mastering course instead.
+For similar content check this advanced four-day mixing and mastering course instead.

 |duration||Twelve weeks part-time|

 This course has given me the skills I needed to see my productions through from beginning to end.

 It's like I never really understood what to do with effects.
 Everything makes sense now.

 It's amazing when you're shown the way...
 It's not really about the fancy toys, it changes how you listen to sound.

 I thought I knew what EQ does and how to use it… I was wrong.
 I’d recommend this course to anyone.

 For the current academic term we are very fortunate to have professional sound engineer Matt Foster leading this course.